 - Marketing/Public Relations

-While a video CV is often considered to be appropriate for creative roles (and not so much for corporate and conservative positions, or those that require a high degree of formality), it largely depends on the employer.
+While a video résumé is often considered to be appropriate for creative roles (and not so much for corporate and conservative positions, or those that require a high degree of formality), it largely depends on the employer.
 As such, it’s always a good idea to think about company culture to figure out what you think it’s suitable.
 For example, are you applying for a tech-savvy startup or an old-school legal firm?
 Researching an employer can help you figure out what’s appropriate.

-How to Make a Video CV
+How to make a video résumé

 You will need a computer, internet access and a camera.
 There is also the option of using a smartphone but if you want it to look professional, it’s best to use editing software such as Microsoft Movie Maker on Windows or Apple iMovie for Macs.
 Lightworks is another good choice, though it’s not for beginners.